m3g/2021_Bottino_Biserial/README.md

 ### Tutorial

+#### Part 1: To generate and analyze the preliminary modeling data yourself (skip this if you intend to make constraint selection on the sample data)

 1. Clone this repository
+2. Customize files `MODELING/rosetta_flags.txt` and `MODELING/modeling_round.pbs` according to your system (ask sysadmin for help if needed).
+   * Please note that `MODELING/modeling_round.pbs` will output 10 models by default - alter this amount to 710 to reproduce the 10*L models actually generated in the article.
+3. Submit `MODELING/modeling_round.pbs` to your cluster queue.
+4. Use the models generated to folow tutorial 2.

+#### Part 2: To make a constraint selection using the sample preliminary data provided in this repository

+1. Clone this repository (if not already cloned)
 2. Extract the `.tar.gz` files in their respective folders.
 Move or delete the original file afterwards.

-_TODO_
+3. Run the `constraintSelector.jl` script using `$> julia constraintSelector.jl`.
+Two files will be generated:
+   * `bisList.dat` will contain the complete list of point-biserial correlations for all residue pairs (when applicable), and
+   * `selected_constraints.cst` will contain the L top contacts of the previous list already formatted to Rosetta's AtomPair format for input on the next modeling rounds.
+4. Edit `MODELING/modeling_round.pbs` to point to the new constraint file.
+Repeat modeling rounds.